 Meet our general council

-Geoffrey Theiss (President of the Fellowship - Executive Committee)
+Sue Snider Seccombe (President of the Fellowship - Executive Committee)

 David Schlundt (Vice President of the Fellowship - Executive Committee)

-I received a copy of the Urantia Book from my father (K. David Schlundt) for my 13th birthday and have been a student of the book ever since.
+I received a copy of The Urantia Book from my father (K. David Schlundt) for my 13th birthday and have been a student of the book ever since.
 I live in Ashland City, Tennessee (just outside Nashville) with my wife Zada Law.
 I am an Associate Professor of Psychology at Vanderbilt University.
 I have been on the faculty at Vanderbilt University since 1985 and split my time between teaching and research.
 I was trained as a clinical psychologist and have devoted my career to research in health psychology.
 I am especially interested in the role of behaviors (eating, exercise, stress management), in the treatment and prevention of disease, and in better understanding how contexts (emotions, thoughts, places) influence these behaviors.
 My research has also focused on health disparities, community-based participatory research, program evaluation, behavioral interventions, and psychological and behavioral assessment.

 Jill Strunk (Secretary of the Fellowship - Executive Committee)

-I found the Urantia Book, by what feels like angelic intervention, in 1974 and have been a reader/believer ever since.
+I found The Urantia Book, by what feels like angelic intervention, in 1974 and have been a reader/believer ever since.
 I soon joined the Rocky Mountain Spiritual Fellowship, attended up to three study groups a week, helped with a number of regional UB conferences, and attended triennial conferences throughout the country.
 I have thoroughly enjoyed all of the wonderful friends I have gained in my spiritual travels, and my personal relationship with God and my eldest brother, Jesus, have been my foundation through everything I do.
 I was a high school English teacher when I lived in Colorado until 1998; then I moved to Minnesota and became a full-time psychologist, co-hosting a study group for 15 years.
 I have two sons who still live in Colorado, so I get to visit often.

-Larry Bowman (Secretary General of the Fellowship - Executive Committee)
+Trudi Cooper (Secretary General of the Fellowship - Executive Committee)

 Brent St. Denis (Treasurer of the Fellowship - Executive Committee)

 I am pleased and honored to have the opportunity to return to the work of the revelation as a member of the Fellowship’s General Council after an absence for personal reasons of some 25 years.
 Hopefully I have acquired some skills and experience in the meantime that will be useful to our excellent team.
 The Urantia Book came into my life in spring 1975 near the end of a two-year high school teaching commitment (maths and physics) at Cornwall College in Montego Bay, Jamaica.
 Its arrival was a critical answer to years of frustration and angst, which started in my late teens, over the apparent inability of anyone, including the churches, to provide answers to the most basic questions about the meaning of life and the cosmos.
 The first paper I read when I cracked open the book upon its arrival was on the Supreme Being; I was hooked.
 It was not long after that I realized that Jesus is who he said he was, the Son of God and the Son of Man.
 I haven’t looked back since.
 I am at your service.
-BTW I live in Northern Ontario, Canada with my wife Martine.
+I live in Northern Ontario, Canada with my wife Martine.

 Lara Amyx (Fellowship Team Chair - Executive Committee)

 Lara Amyx has been involved in the Urantia Community for over 25 years.
-Originally finding the book at a friend’s father’s house when she was 21.
-Lara has been Conference Chair for the Florida Students of The Urantia Book (FSUB) annual gatherings, for the last six years of their active administration.
+Originally finding the book at a friend’s father’s house when she was 21, Lara has been Conference Chair for the Florida Students of The Urantia Book (FSUB) annual gatherings, for the last six years of their active administration.
 She was also Secretary for FSUB.
 She has been Chair of the Fellowship’s Membership Committee and Chair of the Finance Committee.
 Lara is married to Daniel Amyx, another active Urantia Book reader who is Chair of the Membership Committee.
 The two of them own and operate two optical shops on the Treasure Coast of Florida.
-Not only are they growing their businesses but they are using in personal ministry.
+Not only are they growing their businesses but they are using it in personal ministry.

-Stephen Sawyer (Worldwide Team Chair - Executive Committee)
+Lila Dogim (Worldwide Team Chair - Executive Committee)

 Jena Lassiter (Media and Communications Team Chair - Executive Committee)

-I started reading The Urantia Book in 1981 after seeking for several years for an inspirational spiritual source.
+I started reading The Urantia Book in 1981 after several years of seeking for an inspirational spiritual source.
 The Urantia Book’s ideas were incredibly inspiring to me, especially the vastness of the description of God which replaced the childish model I had developed from my Presbyterian upbringing.
 What a life-shaping book it has been for me.
 I became interested in working with the Urantia Book Fellowship in 2018 when discussing the Fellowship with Cristina Seaborn and my husband, Albert.
 When I heard about an opening on the General Council, a strong feeling came over me that everything I had ever done up to that point in my life may have been preparation for me to participate in the Fellowship.
 I’m so enthusiastic about serving with this organization to help the world learn more about Urantia concepts, ideas that can help so many experience more joy in their lives.

 Cristina Seaborn (Publications Committee Chair)